Siarl/sd-project-2020-VU/docs/assignment3.md

 # Assignment 3

-Maximum number of words for this document: 18000
+Max number of words for this document: 18000

 Word Count: 4407